Parsons School of Design: 19th century

-20th Century
+20th century

 In 1904, Frank Alvah Parsons was hired by Chase as a professor at the school.
 Around the same time, Parsons studied under the tutelage of vanguard artist and educator, Arthur Wesley Dow at Columbia University.
 He graduated in 1905 with a degree in fine arts and became the sole director of the New York School of Art in 1911.
 Seeing a new wave of the Industrial Revolution, Parsons anticipated the importance of art and design to industries.
 His vision led to a series of firsts at the school: he established the first programs ever in fashion design (originally costume design) in 1904, interior design (originally interior decoration) in 1906, and graphic design (originally advertising and commercial illustration) in 1910.
 In 1909, the school was renamed the New York School of Fine and Applied Art to reflect the new offerings that would combine art and design.
 Parsons became the sole director of the school in 1911.
 Parsons advocated for a more democratized movement to design education stating "Art is not for the few, for the talented, for the genius, for the rich, nor the church," Parsons said in 1920.
 "Industry is the nation's life, art is the quality of beauty in expression, and industrial art is the cornerstone of our national art".
-Frank Alvah Parsons and alumnus William M. Odom established the school's Paris ateliers in 1921.
+Frank Alvah Parsons and alumnus William M. Odom established the school's Paris ateliers in 1921, with assistance from other long-time Parson's teachers, including artists Zerelda Rains and Grace Fuller.

 Upon Frank Alvah Parsons' death in 1930, William M. Odom succeeded Parsons as director.
 In honor of Parsons, whose teaching philosophy and theories on the intersections between art and design steered the school's development and reputation, the school became the Parsons School of Design in 1941.
-In 1942, after directing the Paris location, Parsons alumnus Van Day Truex became director of Parsons until 1952, when soon after he became Tiffany & Company’s design director and developed the firm's signature interiors and graphics.
+In 1942, after directing the Paris location, Parsons alumnus Van Day Truex became director of Parsons until 1952, when soon after he became Tiffany & Company's design director and developed the firm's signature interiors and graphics.

 As the curriculum developed, many successful designers maintained close ties with the school, and by the mid-1960s, Parsons had become "the training ground for Seventh Avenue."
 In 1970, through the efforts of future Parsons Dean David C. Levy, Parsons joined the New School for Social Research, allowing for the expansion of degree programs, research, and partnerships.
 In 1970, Parsons awards the United States first university degrees in fashion design, interior design, and lighting design.